Co-dfns/Co-dfns/docs/MANUAL.md

 ------- | -----------
 AST     | The AST structure of the parsed tree
-Exports | The names and types of the top-level exported bindings Symbols | The set of unique names and values in the AST (symbols and numbers) Source  | A character vector of the original parsed source
+Exports | The names and types of the top-level exported bindings Symbols | The set of unique names (character vectors) and values in the AST (symbols and numbers) Source  | A character vector of the original parsed source

 ### AST Structure